The basis for NHR payments to LHNs in New South Wales was advised by the NSW Ministry of Health to be as follows:

 Provisional estimates and historical activity measures provide the basis for discussions with individual LHDs and subsequent negotiations for approval or adjustment.

-Cash payments processed within the National Health Funding Pool (NHFP) Payments System and included within the Administrator’s monthly reports are based on the accrued budget for both ABF and in-scope Block Funding derived from the LHN Service Agreements after deducting an allowance to recognise own sourced revenue earned, and retained by the LHNs and liabilities for superannuation and long service leave which are accepted by the Crown.
+Cash payments processed within the National Health Funding Pool (NHFP) Payments System and included within the Administrator’s monthly reports are based on the accrued budget for both ABF and in-scope Block Funding derived from the LHN Service Agreements after deducting an allowance to recognise own sourced revenue earned, and liabilities for superannuation and long service leave which are accepted by the Crown.

 Monthly reports– Basis on which payments were made

-For NSW, all dollar values included in the tables issued by the Administrator are cash payments from either the NSW State Pool Account to LHNs or cash payments from the State Managed Fund to LHNs, and one exception that requires a quarterly cash payment to the Victorian Department of Health for NSW contribution for the Albury Wodonga inter-jurisdictional agreement.
+For NSW, all dollar values included in the tables issued by the Administrator are cash payments from either the NSW State Pool Account to LHNs and or cash payments from the State Managed Fund to LHNs.
+This includes cash payment to the Victorian Department of Health for Albury Wodonga inter-jurisdictional agreement.

 The weekly cash payment to an LHN reflects the estimated cost of patient related services anticipated to be delivered during the monthly cash payment period.
 The estimated monthly activity and the weekly cash payments are determined based on the annual LHN Service Agreements.

-Other payments will occur in 2015-16 that are outside the regular weekly (Tuesday) payment cycle including quarterly payments to Victoria Health for the Albury Wodonga inter-jurisdictional agreement and payments to other States/Territories for NSW residents treated in their public hospitals.
+Other payments will occur in 2016-17 that are outside the regular weekly (Tuesday) payment cycle for payments to other States/Territories for NSW residents treated in their public hospitals.
 Payments to LHNs may also vary where their cash entitlement alters during the financial year.
-In March the Commonwealth Contribution to the NHFP was amended to reflect the funding arrangement for treatment of Albury hospital activity for prior years and 2015-16 in the absence of an agreed proposal between NSW and Victoria.

 Monthly comparison of cash payments from the NSW State pool and State Managed Fund can vary month to month predominately due to these planned payments and cash requirements of an LHN.

 The cash payments from the NSW State Pool Account or State Managed Fund do not reflect the full budgeted funding available to health services in NSW.
 Other sources of funds available to LHNs include separate payments from the Crown (for example, defined superannuation scheme and long service leave cash recovery) as well as own sourced revenues earned and retained by each LHN.

-For more information on budget allocations, see the 2015-16 LHN Service Agreements which are available on each NSW LHN website as the Chief Executive and Board of the LHN's provide sign-off.
+For more information on budget allocations, see the 2016-17 LHN Service Agreements which are available on each NSW LHN website as the Chief Executive and Board of the LHN’s provide sign off.